-Tonogenesis in Khmu Dialects of SEA
+Tonogenesis in Khmu dialects of SEA

-SUWILAI Premsrirat Mahidol University, Thailand
+SUWILAI Premsrirat Mahidol University

 This paper is a part of a larger on-going research project entitled "Thesaurus of Khmu Dialects in SEA".
 It is a three year project supported by SEASREP (Southeast Asian Studies Regional Exchange Program).
 The project covers the study of major Khmu dialects in Thailand, Laos, Vietnam and South China.
 Seven dialects have been selected to study.
-About 4000 words, which are both basic and culturally specific words in Khmu, were arranged into semantic fields that were sufficient to reflect the Khmu worldview, were collected.
+About 4000 words were collected including both basic and culturally specific words in Khmu, and were arranged into semantic fields that were sufficient to reflect the Khmu worldview.
 The major syntactic patterns and folktales of each dialect were also collected.
 This year is the last year of the project.
 Some findings are revealing, such as the development of tones or tonogenesis in Khmu.

-Tonogenesis is one of the most interesting linguistic phenomena in Southeast Asia today.
-It is quite obvious that most of the small minority languages in SEA are now undergoing prosodic changes in the direction of the development of tones.
-Not only are the Sino-Tibetan or Tai-Kadai languages tone languages, as is generally known, but languages in other language families such as Austroasiatic and Austronesian languages that were originally non-tonal are also acquiring tones.
+Tonogenesis is one of the most outstanding linguistic phenomena in Southeast Asia today.
+It is quite obvious that most of the small minority languages in SEA are now undergoing prosodic changes toward the development of tones.
+Not only are the Sino-Tibetan and Tai-Kadai languages tone languages, as generally known, but languages in other language families such as Austroasiatic and Austronesian, languages that were originally non-tonal are also acquiring tones.
 A classic example is the tones in Vietnamese.
-Haudricourt (1954) demonstrated that Vietnamese belonged to Austroasiatic language family though it is now a tone language.
-Another interesting example is Cham, which was a non-tonal and non-registeral Austronesian language, and which was found to have tone contrasts in Eastern Cham (Blood 1967, Bui Khan The 1981, and Phu Van Han and others 1997) and also register contrast in Western Cham (Friberg and Hor 1973).
-This papers attempts to investigate the prosodic features in Khmu dialects in the wide area of SEA which demonstrates different stages of tonogenesis.
+Haudricourt (1954) demonstrated that Vietnamese belonged to the Austroasiatic language family though it is now a tone language.
+Another interesting example is Cham which was a non-tonal and nonregister Austronesian language, and was found to have tone contrast in Eastern Cham (Blood 1967, Bui Khanh The 1981, and Phu Van Han and others 1997) and also register contrast in Western Cham (Friberg and Hor 1973).
+This paper attempts to investigate the prosodic features in Khmu dialects, in the wide area of SEA which demonstrates different stages of tonogenesis.
 The data for investigation was drawn from the Thesaurus research project on Khmu Dialects in SEA.
 The field work for this project was done in the Khmu speaking areas in Thailand, Laos, Vietnam and South China.